-Canadian airlines flying into LIR include Air Canada, Air Transat, Jazz Air (Thomas Cook), Sunwing, and Enerjet.
+Canadian airlines flying into LIR include Air Canada, West Jet, Air Transat, Jazz Air (Thomas Cook), Sunwing, and Enerjet.
 Depending on the season, these airlines may originate their flights from Toronto Pearson, Pierre Elliott Trudeau in Montreal, Calgary, Edmonton, Halifax, and Vancouver.

 Landing at LIR

 Unlike its utilitarian sister airport in San José, LIR is being transformed into a world-class passenger air terminal including duty-free shops, restaurants and other passenger amenities.
 Parking and ground transportation facilities are easy.
 Airport taxis are waiting upon your arrival.